benebess/Terminal-CYOA/README.md

 # **Design** help documentation which includes a set of instructions which accurately **describe** how to use and install the application.

 "Hello and thank you for being interested in downloading my application: Try Not To Die.
-The following is a detailed instruction manual on how to get, and play, my game.
+The following is a detailed instruction manual on how to get, install and play my game.

 First of all you will need to clone my application from my repository, found here: [Try Not To Die](https://github.com/benebess/BenedictePowell_T1A3)
 To clone the repo to your computer, you will need to open your command line application, navigate to where you'd like the files to live on your computer and type the following: